Chapter Member Chris Smith

 Chapter Member Gina Ferrara‘s latest poetry collection is Fitting the Sixth Finger: Poems Inspired by the Paintings of Marc Chagall.Gina’s book is the focus of the feature The Whole Story in the latest WNBA Bookwoman newsletter.
 Chapter members Susan Larson and Melinda Palacio talk about and review Gina’s work in the feature.
 You can also listen to Susan interview Gina here.

-Last month, Chapter Member Molly Pulda led Newcomb Summer Session: Women’s Literature, which is Newcomb’s new pre-college program.
-Twenty high school students immersed themselves in women’s literature and leadership for a week; they read Virginia Woolf, Alice Walker and Chimamanda Ngozi Adichie; and guest speakers included Chapter members Anne Boyd Rioux and Sally Kenney.
+Chapter Member Molly Pulda led Newcomb Summer Session: Women’s Literature, which is Newcomb’s new pre-college program.
+Twenty high school students immersed themselves in women’s literature and leadership for a week; they read Virginia Woolf, Alice Walker and Chimamanda Ngozi Adichie.
+Guest speakers included Chapter members Anne Boyd Rioux and Sally Kenney.

 High school girls attend a Zine workshop at Tulane, June 16, 2017.